bhamrick/precision_system/README.md

       partnership clearly has points for slam and just wants to verify that there are not two missing aces.
 Otherwise, other slam seeking methods will be more appropriate.

+## 3-suit Keycard

+If opener has shown a 3-suited hand (for example, after a 2♦️ opening), then 4♣️, 4♦️, and 4NT are the keycard asks in the low, middle, and high suits respectively, as long as none are needed as signoff bids.
+If some are signoff, then the remaining bids are keycard for as many suits as possible, prioritizing long suits, and higher suits between those of equal length.
+In all cases, the cheaper bid corresponds to keycard in the lower suit.

+Example 1: After a 2♦️ opening, a direct response of 4♣️ is keycard in clubs, 4♦️ is keycard in hearts, and 4NT is keycard in spades.

+Example 2: After 2♦️-2NT-3♣️ showing 3=4=1=5 and any strength, 4♣️ is not needed as signoff (responder could pass), so 4♣️ is keycard in clubs, 4♦️ is keycard in hearts, and 4NT is keycard in spades.

+Example 3: After 2♦️-2NT-3♦️ showing 4=3=1=5 and any strength, 4♣️ is a signoff
+bid, so only 4♦️ and 4NT are keycard bids.
+In this case, hearts is the shortest suit and therefore not given a keycard bid, so 4♦️ is keycard in clubs and 4NT is keycard in spades.

+Example 4: After 2♦️-2NT-3♠️ showing 4=4=1=4 and a maximum without the diamond A or K, 4♣️ and 4♦️ are not needed as signoff as opener has shown a maximum after an invitational bid.
+Therefore, 4♣️ is keycard in clubs, 4♦️ is keycard in hearts, and 4NT is keycard in spades.